akaGallo/APTP_project/README.md

 bash terminal1.sh
   ```

-2. Then, open the Terminal 2 and execute the final output:
+2. Then, open the TERMINAL 2 and execute the final output:
 <p align="justify">After setting up terminal 1, open a new terminal for terminal 2, that is dedicated to running the PlanSys2_terminal, which facilitates sending desired data (instances, predicates, goals) to the planner, computing a plan, and executing it.</p>

   ```bash